linuxserver/docker-documentation/docs/selkies/components/pixelflux.md

 As of the 2.0.0 release, pixelflux is a **Rust** library exposed to Python through PyO3 (earlier versions were C++ with ctypes).
 One extension module contains:

-- An **X11 backend**: XShm screen capture with XFixes cursor tracking, for the legacy X11 stack.
+- An **X11 backend**: DRI3 capture that blits the GPU resident screen into DMA-BUFs the encoder imports in place, and XShm capture with XFixes cursor tracking where that does not apply.
 - A **Wayland backend**: a full headless Wayland compositor built on [Smithay](https://github.com/Smithay/smithay), running in process.
-This is the key architectural point of the modern stack: **pixelflux does not capture a Wayland compositor, it is the compositor.** It synthesizes the output, seat, and clipboard itself, which is why the framebuffer can live directly on a GPU and why input is injected through its API rather than tools like xdotool.
+This is the key architectural point of the Wayland stack: **pixelflux does not capture a Wayland compositor, it is the compositor.** It synthesizes the output, seat, and clipboard itself, which is why the framebuffer can live directly on a GPU and why input is injected through its API rather than tools like xdotool.
 - Six codecs across software and hardware encoders, and the damage tracking, paint over, and rate control logic shared between them.

 ## Encoders